KristianColville1/daily-sync/README.md

 * Simplicity is paramount to a great social media site so any complexity should be minimized
 * Any user should expect a reputable website to have a high degree of security to protect the user's personal information
 * The website should provide ease of accessibility for visually impaired users
-* The website should provide a sufficient amount of responsivity for various devices used
+* The website should provide a sufficient amount of responsiveness for various devices used
 * It's expected that any simplicity is correctly implemented to make sure that users can easily navigate around the website
 * It's greatly expected as part of the user experience that any simplicity involved should provide multiple options that perform the same action to help users